 Ile aye, moya, là, ndokh….

 Dineo Seshee Bopape: Ile aye, moya, là, ndokh…harmonic conversions…mm is curated by Amber Esseiva, Curator at the ICA at VCU.

 This exhibition was generously supported by luminous strong beautiful ancestors; Raw Material Company, Dakar; Prospect.
 5, New Orleans; Menokin Foundation, Virginia.
-Special thanks to Matty Monethi; Lily Cox-Richard; Nontsikelelo Mutiti; Joy McMillian; Mantse Aryeequaye; Tlokwe Sehume; Bayo Akomlafe; Jeremy Jernegan; Alice French; Allen Townsend; Terry Brown; Julie and Paul Weissend; Joyce Crown-Wilkins and Gordon Wilkins; Brooke Inman and VCUarts Department of Painting and Printmaking; Debbie Quick / Clay Ground Studio; Artist Mundi; TBAcademy; Library of Radical Returns; VCUarts Department of Photography and Film; Riverine Ranch, New Jersey; The waters of Solomon Islands, and the spirit of Lucky Dube’s music.
+Special thanks to Matty Monethi; Lily Cox-Richard; Mongane Serote; Nontsikelelo Mutiti; Joy McMillian; Mantse Aryeequaye; Tlokwe Sehume; Bayo Akomolafe; Jeremy Jernegan; Alice French; Allen Townsend; Terry Brown; Julie and Paul Weissend; Joyce Crown-Wilkins and Gordon Wilkins; Brooke Inman and VCUarts Department of Painting and Printmaking; Debbie Quick / Clay Ground Studio; Artes Mundi; TBAcademy; Library of Radical Returns; VCUarts Department of Photography and Film; Riverine Ranch, New Jersey; The waters of Solomon Islands, and the spirit of Lucky Dube’s music.

 The exhibition is curated by ICA Curator Amber Esseiva.